BazzaCuda/MinimalistMediaPlayerX/README.md

 - All the keyboard and mouse functions are listed in a handy help panel which can be shown or hidden by pressing Ctrl-[H].
 The full functionality of `MMP: Minimalist Media Player` can be used while this panel is showing so you can try things out.

-- `MMP: Minimalist Media Player` provides handy keyboard access to brightness, contrast, gamma and saturation.
+- `MMP: Minimalist Media Player` provides handy keyboard access to brightness, contrast, gamma, saturation, rotation and zoom in/out.
 Handy tip: quite often, if you want to brighten the picture, increasing the gamma setting (and sometimes the contrast) gives better results than going straight to the brightness control.

 - You can quickly bookmark the current position of a media file and restart from that point at a later time.